machine learning +

 Prerequisites

-pip install langgraph langchain-core - Prior knowledge: LangGraph basics — nodes, edges, state, conditional routing (Posts 5-9 of this series)
+pip install langgraph langchain-core - Background: LangGraph basics — nodes, edges, state, conditional routing (covered in Posts 5-9)

-Think of it like calling a function from another function.
-The parent doesn’t care what happens inside.
-It sends state in and gets updated state back.
+A helpful way to think about it: calling a subgraph is like calling a function from another function.
+The caller does not care what happens behind the scenes.
+It passes state in and gets updated state back.

 from langgraph.graph import StateGraph, START, END